-Stakeholders Policy measures Customers Providing printing machinery which complies with domestic and overseas environmental regulations Realizing energy and resource savings of printing machinery on the basis of environmental impact assessments Supporting customers in reducing their environmental impact through various training programs Suppliers Green procurement implementation Discussions with top management at briefings exclusively for partner companies Policy explanation by the plant purchasing department at the briefings Shareholders Early notification of general meetings of shareholders Holding general meetings avoiding peak periods (once a year) Preparing various electronic documents and their English versions Allowing the exercise of voting rights via the Internet and smartphones Market Players Scheduling financial results briefings (4 times a year) Internet financial reporting Individual meetings Employees Good work-life balance support, including a gender-neutral parental leave system, etc. Interactive regular training and workplace revitalization via corporate newsletters, etc. In-house reward system to recognize outstanding ideas and activities Local Communities Introducing company business at schools (remote mock training due to COVID-19) Exchange with elementary school students through sports training by corporate athletic team Collaboration with local public institutions in joint disaster drills, etc.
+Stakeholders Customers Providing printing machinery which compli Realizing energy and resource savings of prin Supporting customers in reducing their env Suppliers Green procurement implementation Discussions with top management at briefin Policy explanation by the plant purchasing Shareholders •Early notification of general meetings of shareho •Preparing various electronic documents and •Allowing the exercise of voting rights via th Market Players Scheduling financial results briefings (4 tim Internet financial reporting Individual meetings Employees Good work-life balance support, including a Interactive regular training and workplace r In-house reward system to recognize outsta Local Communities Introducing company business at schools (in Exchange with elementary school students Collaboration with local public institutions results, we have determined that the effectiveness of the Board of Directors is validated.
+A summary of the evaluation is given below.